highperch/CodePathWeek1Dropbox/readme.md

   * [x] User can log out from the Settings screen.
  * [ ] Optional: Add a detail view for one of the files and implement favoriting the file.
 Configure a Button
  * [ ] Optional: Add UITextFields for the forms so you can actually type in them and handle dismissing the keyboard.
 Dismissing the Keyboard
- * [ ] Optional: You should be able to swipe through the welcome screens instead of just tapping them.
+ * [x] Optional: You should be able to swipe through the welcome screens instead of just tapping them.
-  * [ ] Create a custom free form view controller that is wide enough for 4 screens.
+  * [x] Create a custom free form view controller that is wide enough for 3 screens.
 Creating Custom View Controllers, Creating a Free Form View Controller
-  * [ ] Add a UIScrollView with paging enabled.
+  * [x] Add a UIScrollView with paging enabled.
-  * [ ] Add 4 UIImageViews for the welcome screens.
+  * [x] Add 3 UIImageViews for the welcome screens.

 Notes: